RuiRioPina/LAPR4-21-22/docs/1191008/US1006/ProcessoEngenhariaFuncionalidade.md

 **US1006** As Sales Clerk, I want to access a list of orders that had been dispatched for customer delivery and be able to update some of those orders to as being delivered.

-A interpretação feita deste requisito foi no sentido de visualizar e atualizar o estado de product orders no estado "DISPATCHED" para "BEING_DELIVERED".
+A interpretação feita deste requisito foi no sentido de visualizar e atualizar o estado de product orders no estado "DISPATCHED" para "DELIVERED".

 # 2. Análise